 Job creation

-• Establish a company that employs at least 50 Turkish citizens.
+• Establish a company, creating jobs for or employing at least 50 Turkish citizens.

 • Legal assistance is advised for setting up and operating the business.